-To further expand the applicability of NNs to experimental data, one could augment the training set by simulating the structure factor, adding systematic noise, simulating polydispersity.
+To further expand the applicability of NNs to experimental data on systems with significant interaction effects, one could augment the training set by simulating the structure factor, adding systematic noise, simulating polydispersity.

 Conclusions

 We presented a novel method for the estimation of primary SAXS parameters using neural networks.
-The comparison of our method with existing methods applied on folded proteins data demonstrated higher accuracy and robustness against noise.
-Due to the fact, that our method is not confined within the frames of any approximations (e.g. the homogeneity of electron density), it allows us to anew assess the real capacities of SAXS data in terms of information content and to push further the accuracy of SAXS primary data analysis beyond the commonly accepted uncertainty of 10%.
+A comparison with existing methods applicable to folded proteins demonstrated that the NN approach provides a higher accuracy and is robust against noise.
+The NN method is not restricted by assumptions (e.g. homogeneity of the electron density), and it does therefore allow one to further reassess the real capacities of SAXS data in terms of information content and to further improve the accuracy of SAXS primary data analysis beyond the commonly accepted uncertainty of about 10%.

-To the best of our knowledge, our method is a conceptually new approach to reliably estimate the molecular weight from intrinsically disordered proteins and nucleic acids SAXS data.
-The Dmax estimations by our method do not require IFT and can be done directly from experimental data.
-The developed methods for MW and Dmax estimation will be included in the next ATSAS release, free for academic use.
+To the best of our knowledge, our method is a conceptually new approach to reliably estimate the molecular weight from the SAXS data by intrinsically disordered proteins and nucleic acids.
+The Dmax estimations by our method do not require the analysis by indirect Fourier transformation and can therefore be conducted directly from experimental data.
+The developed programs for MW and Dmax estimation are being included in the next ATSAS package release, free for academic use.

 Acknowledgments

-The work was supported by the BMBF grant 16QK10A (SAXS-BSOFT).
+The work was supported by the BMBF grant 16QK10A (SAS-BSOFT).

 References